bug7a/basic.js-examples/README.md

 selectBox(boxObject:Box)
 - It determines the box in which the created objects will be moved first.
 - Its default value is the page object.
-- To revert to the default value, selectBox(page)
+-- To revert to the default value, selectBox(page)
+- IMPORTANT NOTE: For performance, make passive autoAddObjectIntoBoxController and use selectBox() or .add() function.
+-- basic.autoAddObjectIntoBoxController.setActive(0)

 getSelectedBox() : Box or MainBox
 - Returns the object to which the created objects were first moved.

 makeBasicObject(object:BasicObject)
 - Include the custom object you created in the ecosystem of the basic.js library.
-- If the created object is transferred as an element of another box, it is automatically moved into that box.
+-- If the created object is transferred as an element of another box, it is automatically moved into that box.
-- The created object can be accessed with the that variable until a new object is created.
+-- The created object can be accessed with the that variable until a new object is created.
 - If specially designed objects consist of more than one basic object, as a carrier object; box object should be used.

---
+---

 CLOCK OBJECT (OBJECT NAME: clock):